apace100/origins-docs/docs/meta_actions/nothing.md

 [Meta Action](../meta_actions.md)

 Does nothing.
-Can be used as a backup in case an entity action/bi-entity action is not optional in some place.
+Can be used as a backup in case an action is not optional in some place.

 Type ID: `origins:nothing`